 Picking the right model for your residence may seem like a large task, but our heating and cooling specialists at Dave's Diversified Services can help.
 We’ll get started with a no-obligation appointment to discuss your needs before providing you with a free estimate.
 We’ll also discuss any special offers, rebates and financing you might be eligible for.

-Here’s about how much you can anticipate to pay when you’re getting a ductless mini-split.
+Here’s about how much you can plan to pay when you’re installing a ductless mini-split.

-Average Cost for Mini-Split Installation
+Average Mini-Split Installation Cost

-One of the most often installed sizes is a 12,000 BTU mini-split.
-This will heat and cool approximately 450–550 square feet, or roughly the size of a studio apartment.
+One of the most popular sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or roughly the size of a studio apartment.

-- Installing a concrete pad for the outdoor condenser, $75–$300.
+- Installing a concrete area for the outdoor condenser, $75–$300.